 The Jabra Evolve2 85's Jabra Sound+ companion app is great.
 It gives you access to audio presets, a five-band graphic EQ, microphone sidetone adjustment, and a menu to change the duration of their standby timer.
 You can also toggle their ANC system on and off, check their battery life, and update their firmware.

 The Jabra Evolve2 85 come with a USB-A dongle that can be plugged into your computer to allow for quick and seamless device pairing.
-However, while their latency using this connection is lower than via Bluetooth, you may still experience a delay between your audio and visuals.
+However, their latency is quite high, which can result in a delay between your audio and visuals.

 Another variant is available with a USB-C dongle that plugs into USB-C ports, but its performance wasn't evaluated.

 The Jabra Evolve2 85 come with a 1/8" TRS audio cable that allows for passive audio playback, but no microphone compatibility.
 They also come with a USB-C to USB-A cable that you can use to receive audio, but you also won't be able to use their mic.

 You can only receive audio when you plug the Jabra Evolve2 85's 1/8" TRS audio cable into an Xbox One or Xbox Series X controller.
 You won't be able to connect these headphones to your Xbox console using their wired USB cable or USB dongle.

 The Jabra Evolve2 85 come with a proprietary Bluetooth 5.0 USB-A dongle that's paired with the headphones out-of-the-box.
 Another variant is available with a USB-C dongle, but we didn't get this variant.
 They can also be purchased with a charging base, but that dock represents an added cost.